smarkets/marge-bot/README.md

 ## Configuring and running

-First, create a user for Marge (we'll use `marge-bot` here) on your GitLab and add it to your projects as a developer.
+First, create a user for Marge on your GitLab.
+We'll use `marge-bot` here; but *we recommend you start the user name with a space*, e.g. ` marge-bot`, so Marge sorts topmost and is quick to assign to (our code strips trailing whitespace in the user name, so it won't show up elsewhere).
+Then add it to your projects as a developer or admin.
 For certain features, namely, `--impersonate-approvers`, and `--add-reviewed-by`, you will need to grant `marge-bot` admin privileges.

 Second, from the user's `Profile Settings`, download the **PRIVATE TOKEN** and put it in a file (e.g., `marge-bot.token`).
 Be aware that there are other token